Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Limitations, Challenges and Open Research Problems

 \subsection{Generalizability and Robustness}

 Most existing AI models for wireless applications are designed for specific tasks and operating conditions, which significantly limits their generalizability to unseen scenarios.
 For instance, a DNN trained for CSS is typically not transferable to other signal intelligence tasks such as modulation classification or specific emitter identification without substantial retraining.
-Moreover, AI-based detectors trained on simplified or simulated channel models suffer severe performance degradation when deployed in real-world CSS scenarios involving unknown interference, hardware impairments, or non-stationary environments.
-These limitations highlight the need to move beyond narrowly task-specific architectures toward more general and robust learning paradigms.
-Several studies~\cite{alikhani2025lwm,jsca/Zhou25} have explored the concept of GFMs for spectrum data, aiming to learn universal signal representations from large-scale and heterogeneous datasets.
-Although promising, such models still face challenges in scalability, data diversity, and robustness guarantees.
-Addressing these issues is essential for enabling resilient and transferable spectrum intelligence across diverse wireless tasks.
+Moreover, AI-based detectors trained on simplified or simulated channel models suffer performance degradation when deployed in real-world CSS scenarios involving unknown interference, hardware impairments, or non-stationary environments.

+A few works have explored this issue and proposed corresponding solutions.
+A general framework~\cite{alikhani2025lwm} is developed and pre-trained in a self-supervised manner on large-scale wireless channel datasets, providing representations for a wide range of downstream tasks in wireless communication and sensing systems.
+This study demonstrates that spatial and propagation characteristics learned from Sub-6 GHz channels can generalize to millimeter wave (mmWave) beam prediction.
+Another work~\cite{jsca/Zhou25} leverages diverse signal datasets for pre-training to support multiple downstream tasks, including automatic modulation classification, wireless technology classification, CSS, and anomaly detection.
+However, both approaches~\cite{alikhani2025lwm,jsca/Zhou25} introduce additional inference overhead, and there remains room for further performance improvement.
+Moreover, the continuous nature of wireless signals motivates the use of diffusion-based GFMs to better capture signal dynamics, thereby enabling more resilient and transferable spectrum intelligence.